 Oia: Navigating the Insta-Famous Frenzy

-On our bus ride from Megalochori to Oia, the views of windmills and vineyards were a stark contrast to what was happening in Cohen’s stomach.
+On the ride up, the views of windmills and vineyards were a stark contrast to what was happening in Cohen’s stomach.
 Something from the trip wasn’t sitting well with him, and his face had turned that pale, clammy grey that usually accompanies a stomach bug.

 We’re pretty good at staying healthy while we travel, but every once in a while, we get hit, and it just figures that a visit to one of the world’s most beautiful islands would be the time that would happen.

 Now, there’s no denying the beauty of this place.
 With its iconic blue-domed churches perched on the cliffside overlooking the majestic blue waters of the Mediterranean, Oia is truly a sight to behold.
 But be warned, Oia is Instagram-famous for a reason.
-We disembarked on the edge of town.
-The narrow, winding alleys were no place for large busses.
+The bus dropped us at the edge of the village, because the narrow, winding alleys were no place for a coach.
 In fact, they could hardly accommodate the crush of crowds making their way into town.

-Christina and I looked for an escape from the crowd, and then we found it.
+Christina and I looked for an escape from the crush, and then we found it.
 Side alleys, winding, but without more than a whisper of a crowd.
-By avoiding the main streets and using these alleys, we were soon back with the boys.
-And this little detour helped us find the best parts of Oia.
+By avoiding the main streets and using these alleys, we found the best parts of Oia and looped our way back to the boys.

 Dotted throughout this town were pockets of serenity.
 A quiet church courtyard, a hidden alleyway with a stunning view, and a small ice cream shop offering respite from the midday sun.
 My little family found its way to amazing viewpoints, quiet fortress walls, and lovely local surprises without having to deal with the notorious Santorini crowds.